 Biological Mechanisms of Healthy Aging Training Program

-We currently do not have any open slots for our post-doc position as of now.
 Applications may be submitted at any time.
 If you are interested in applying, please contact the BMHA Administrative Office after reading the program description and requirements below.
 In order to be considered for a post-doctoral position, you must be eligible for NIH T32 training.

 Training Program Description

 The goal of the BMHA Training Program is to provide graduate (pre-doctoral) and post-doctoral researchers with rigorous training in contemporary research techniques and approaches focused on biological mechanisms of aging.
 Trainees are exposed to the breadth of knowledge, concepts, and approaches important in the field, and are trained to critically evaluate their own data as well as that of others.
 Program Faculty provide our Trainees with the mentoring and skills for career success and to allow them to become future scientific leaders.